-Someone who has suicidal thoughts may never commit suicide, but it is considered a major risk factor.
-If you believe you have any symptoms of suicide then suicidal ideation therapy is for you.
-Valley Behavioral Health has programs that are available for individuals of all ages.
-If you’re having suicidal thoughts or don’t know where to start to get help, call us today so we can help you find the right suicidal ideation treatment.
+Someone who has suicidal thoughts is considered a major risk factor.
+If you believe you have any symptoms of suicide, you don’t have to struggle alone.
+We are here to support you.
+Valley Behavioral Health has suicidal ideation treatment programs in Salt Lake that are available for individuals of all ages.
+If you’re having suicidal thoughts or don’t know where to start to get help, call us today so we can help you find the right suicidal prevention treatment.

 Valley Behavioral Health is passionate about helping every individual who may be suffering from suicidal ideation.
 When we get a new client, we work to help them overcome this mental barrier by establishing personal goals so that they can live a healthy life again.
 Fill out the contact form below to reach a team member specialist, or call any of the locations listed below for more information.